-The Division of Management offers qualifications at undergraduate, postgraduate and doctoral levels and is one of four divisions at the University of Waikato.
-The Division has distinguished itself among New Zealand business schools by the relevance and rigour of its education and research.
+The Division of Management (known externally as the Waikato Management School) offers qualifications at undergraduate, postgraduate and doctoral levels and is one of five divisions at the University of Waikato.
+The School has distinguished itself among New Zealand business schools by the relevance and rigour of its education and research.
 It is a member of an elite group of global business schools that have earned Triple Crown status - an international acknowledgement of excellence in business education.